PMET-public/module-data-install/README.md

 **only\_update\_sets** - Optional Value=Y. Only requires attribute\_code.
 This would be flagged in the case where the only action is to add an attribute to a set.
 Most likely usage would be for assigning default system attributes to a set.

+### Pages
+*File Name* - pages.csv

+This file is used to add or update pages.
+Updates are made by using the key of store_view_code and identifier

+> Out of Scope: Any property of a page that is not listed.

+*Columns*
+**store_view_code** - Optional.
+Store View the page should be assigned to.
+If none is provided, the code of the view defind in settings.csv, or the global default of *default* is used.
+> If you want a page to be available across all All Store Views, use the value of **admin** as the store_view_cide

+**identifier** - Required.
+Url key of the page.

+**title** - Required - Same as Page Title in the UI

+**page\_layout** - Optional.
+Default = cms-full-width.
+Value entered in Design->Layout section of UI.
+Acceptable values include empty, 1column, 2columns-left, 2columns-right, 3columns, cms-full-width ,category-full-width, product-full-width

+**meta\_keywords** - Optional

+**meta\_description** - Optional

+**content\_heading** - Optional.
+Content Heading in UI

+**content** - Optional.
+Body of the page.
+Content will be run through the [**Content Substitution**](#content-substitution) process that will replace identifiers for Page Builder compatibility

+*TODO: document page/block export

+### Templates
+*File Name* - templates.csv

+This file is used to create Page Builder templates

+*Columns*

+**name** - Required.

+**created_for** - Optional - Used to filter for selection UI.
+Values are page, block, dynamic_block, category, product.

+**preview_image** - Optional.
+Name of the Thumbnail image of the template that is used in template selection UI.
+This should be saved from the existing template and stored in `media/.template-manager`.
+It will be something like `homepage5f6a43805b54f.jpg`

+**content** - Optional (but then why bother).
+Body of the template.
+Content will be run through the [**Content Substitution**](#content-substitution) process that will replace identifiers for Page Builder compatibility

 ### Reviews
 *File Name* - reviews.csv